Agenda

 Transforming Business Processes through GIS Technology

-Presented by Kelly Smith, Director, Corporate Services, MAA and Dylan Sweetland, GIS Coordinator, MAA
+Presenters: Kelly Smith, Director, Corporate Services, MAA and Dylan Sweetland, GIS Coordinator, MAA

 In this interactive presentation and discussion, see how the Municipal Assessment Agency (MAA) implemented innovative methods to achieve its goals through GIS technology.
 MAA has been using aerial imagery since 2019 to enhance property assessment procedures and ensure the accuracy of property data for municipalities.
 To date, we have reviewed 629 sq. kilometers of aerial imagery resulting in the evaluations of 71,988 residential and commercial properties throughout Newfoundland and Labrador.
 This success is in collaboration with participating municipalities and the discovery of more than $210,000,000 in new property value increasing revenue for municipalities.